Pipicallu/SpaceCapades/README.md

 The Project was built to a schedule in order to be submitted by my soft deadline, of 18th of August 2020.
 It was therefore of the utmost importance that certain features were scoped out in order to do prioritise importance and functionality over embellishment and possible feature creep.
 I am happy to report however that at the time of writing this I feel as though I've accomplished a project which is well rounded and runs smoothly as expected.

-Drawing from my experience studying product management, The features were divided using agile principals in the typical Now,Then, Later fashion as one would see when using the likes of Jira and other agile based frameworks.
+Drawing from my experience studying product management, The features were divided using agile principals in the typical Now, Then, Later fashion as one would see when using the likes of Jira and other agile based frameworks.

 ## Now